Edward H. Dewey

-Edward Hooker Dewey (21 May 1837 – 21 December 1904), best known as Edward H. Dewey, was an American physician.
+Edward Hooker Dewey (21 May 1837 – 21 December 1904) was an American physician.
 He was a pioneer of therapeutic fasting and the inventor of the "No Breakfast Plan".

 Career

 Dewey graduated from the College of Medicine and Surgery of the University of Michigan in 1864 with a medical degree, and became an assistant surgeon in the Army of the United States.
 From 1866 he started to work in Meadville, Pennsylvania.

 Dewey's The True Science of Living (1895) had been reprinted at least four times by 1908.
 His sequel The No-Breakfast Plan and the Fasting Cure (1900) was very successful with the public.
 By 1921 it had gone through three editions and was translated into French and German.
 Dewey argued for people to completely abstain from breakfast, and only consume two meals per day.
 He attributed all disease and physiological problems to excessive eating.
 He advocated long fasts and believed that abstinence from food could cure insanity and mental disorders.
 Dewey was a Protestant and affirmed harmony of his "No Breakfast Plan" with the Christian Gospel.
 Evangelist George Frederick Pentecost wrote the introduction to The True Science of Living.